-To have the type language double up as a proof language for higher-order predicate logic, we add dependent product kind $\Pi t : \kappa_1. \kappa_2$, which subsumes the arrow kind $\kappa_1 \rightarrow \kappa_2$; we also add kind-level functions to represent predicates.
-Thus the type language naturally becomes the calculus of inductive constructions [34].
+To have the type language double up as a proof language for higher-order predicate logic, we add dependent product kind Πt : κ_1 . κ_2 , which subsumes the arrow kind $\kappa_1 \to \kappa_2$; we also add kind-level functions to represent predicates.
+Thus the type language naturally becomes the calculus of inductive constructions [Paulin-Mohring 1993].

-2.6 Proof-preserving compilation
+2.6 Proof-Preserving Compilation